 Please keep in mind that OISS requires appointment paperwork from the department for every international scholar on a non-immigrant visa, regardless of specific visa type.

 Click on the visa type for hiring procedures

 B-1/B-2/Visa Waiver – typically used by foreign visitors who are invited to Rice for only a short visit with the purpose of presenting a lecture or workshop, or attend a conference, etc.

-F-1 CPT (Curricular Practical Training) & F-1 OPT (Optional Practical Training) – used by international scholars who are studying at another school in the U.S. (CPT), or have just completed a degree program at Rice or another university in the U.S. (OPT) on the F-1 visa.
+F-1 CPT (Curricular Practical Training) & F-1 OPT (Optional Practical Training) & F-1 STEM OPT Extension – used by international scholars who are studying at another school in the U.S. (CPT), or have completed a degree program at Rice or another university in the U.S. (OPT & STEM OPT) on the F-1 visa.

 J-1 Exchange Visitor – most often used visa classification for Rice international research scholars.
 This visa classification is to be used for positions that are temporary in nature, as permanent positions such as tenure-track faculty would require an H-1B visa.
 The J-1 visa is obtained based on the DS-2019 Form issued by OISS through J Program Sponsorship.
 J-1 research and faculty scholars may participate in exchange visitor training programs in the U.S. for a maximum of five (5) calendar years.
 Their immediate dependents arrive as J-2s.
 There is also a Short-Term Scholar category option that carries fewer restrictions; however, that category of J-1 visa has a maximum stay duration of six (6) months with no possibility for extension beyond that.
 Please begin process 90 days before intended start date to allow for OISS and visa processing.

-TN – for Canadian and Mexican citizens only, valid on one year appointments.
+TN – for Canadian and Mexican citizens only, valid for one year appointments.

 PERM Processing - University-sponsored Permanent Residency